eriksandstrom88/Data-Driven-Economic-Research-Tool/README.md

 - Loaded into a PostgreSQL database (in hindsight I would use MongoDB; Postgres made sense when I started the project and I stuck with it; I may migrate at a later date)
 - Application features a line chart and corresponding summary statistics tables to examine long term trends
 - Application features a scatter plot to more closely examine the relationship between two data series
-- Application features 3 multiple regression models to forecast different inflation indices
+- Application features 3 multiple regression models to forecast different inflation indices (currently very flawed; see bottom of this ReadMe)
+- Scroll to bottom to read planned additional features and models.

 TECHNOLOGIES USED
 - Python (Flask, Scikit-Learn, Pandas, Matplotlib, Numpy, SQLAlchemy, statistics, datetime)